 Names: The genus Physalis is derived from the Greek word physa, meaning 'a bladder' and referring to the inflated calyx at seed time.
 The species heterophylla (and the variety name) is a compound word from the Greek with hetero signifying 'diverse' or 'varies' and phylla for 'leaves', thus 'varied leaves'.
 The author name for the plant classification, ‘Nees’ is for Christian Gottfried Daniel Nees von Esenbeck (1778-1858) German botanist who described around 7000 plant species, authored a number of monographs and was a Professor at Erlangen, Bonn and Breslau.
 The common name of 'clammy' refers to the touch of the downy leaves.
 More notes on the species at bottom of the page.

 Comparisons: While this species is the most frequently found, there are two others that are only slightly different.
 P. virginiana the Virginia Ground Cherry, has more lance-like leaves that can be hairy but not as densely so as P. heterophylla.
-P. longifolia, the Long-leaved Ground Cherry has lance-like leaves that are mostly hairless, as is the stem and the calyx.
+P. longifolia, the Long-leaf Ground Cherry has lance-like leaves that are mostly hairless, as is the stem and the calyx.
 The flowers have the same structure and color.

 Above: The inflorescence consists of solitary stalked flowers that rise from the junction of two divergent stems.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.